-Price: Figure out your preferred pace in a relationship
+Price: Discuss your preferred pace in marriage

 Over the years of this column, I have been privileged to bring you wisdom and advice from some true superstars in the world of marriage enrichment.
 I’m referring to people like Gary Chapman, Kevin Leman, Greg Smalley, Jay and Laura Laffoon and many, many more.
 Today’s guest columnists, Bill and Pam Farrell, certainly deserve to be recognized in that group.
 They have written this column for us three or four times and have always come through with helpful, practical insights.